[SEO Genre Page] [Hero-Img] Yoga

 Get the same discounted rates that are normally available with a class or appointment pack, without having to commit to just one fitness or wellness option.

-Check out other fitness, wellness and recovery options on ClassPass
+Check out other fitness, wellness, and recovery options on ClassPass